intersystems/iknow/README.md

 3. TOKEN: an authentication token for updating the `iknowpy` project on PyPI
 4. BRANCH: (optional, default is "master") iKnow GitHub branch from which to build the wheel

-The following instructions indicate how to build and distribute `iknowpy` for Linux x86_64 (CentOS 6 or newer).
+The following instructions indicate how to build and distribute `iknowpy` for Linux x86_64.
 You can adapt these directions as needed to build manylinux wheels for other platforms.

 1. Obtain the manylinux2010_x86_64 docker image and run it interactively.